DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are reshaping the landscape of task automation, leveraging their powerful multimodal understanding and planning capabilities to transition from rigid, script-based methods to more intelligent GUI agents~\cite{zhangLargeLanguageModelBrained2025,qinUITARSPioneeringAutomated2025, songVisionTaskerMobileTask2024, jiangAppAgentXEvolvingGUI2025}.
-These agents can interpret natural language commands and interact with graphical user interfaces to perform tasks~\cite{songVisionTaskerMobileTask2024, qinUITARSPioneeringAutomated2025}.
-However, their efficacy diminishes significantly when confronted with complex, multi-step~ daily workflows that span multiple services~\cite{liuMobileStewardIntegratingMultiple2025, zhangLargeLanguageModelBrained2025, songVisionTaskerMobileTask2024}.
-The low success rates of fully autonomous agents in such scenarios stem from a fundamental gap between the end-user's often ambiguous or evolving intent~\cite{zamfirescu-pereiraWhyJohnnyCant2023} and the agent's actions, underscoring the need for human-in-the-loop approaches.
+Large Language Models (LLMs) are shaping recent developments in task automation, leveraging their powerful multimodal understanding and planning capabilities to transition from predefined, script-based methods to intelligent GUI (Graphical User Interface) agents~\cite{zhangLargeLanguageModelBrained2025,qinUITARSPioneeringAutomated2025, songVisionTaskerMobileTask2024, jiangAppAgentXEvolvingGUI2025}.
+These agents can interpret natural language commands and interact with GUI to perform tasks~\cite{songVisionTaskerMobileTask2024, qinUITARSPioneeringAutomated2025}.
+However, their efficacy often diminishes when confronted with complex, multi-step daily workflows that span multiple services~\cite{liuMobileStewardIntegratingMultiple2025, zhangLargeLanguageModelBrained2025, songVisionTaskerMobileTask2024}.
+The low success rates of fully autonomous agents in such scenarios stem from an important gap between the end-user's often ambiguous or evolving intent~\cite{zamfirescu-pereiraWhyJohnnyCant2023} and the agent's actions, suggesting the value of human-in-the-loop approaches.
 These approaches allow end-users to manually configure workflows~\cite{yinOperationCognitionAutomatic2025} or intervene at critical steps~\cite{huangPrompt2TaskAutomatingUI2025,yeInteractionIntelligenceDeep2025}.
-Despite improving task outcomes, these methods remain fundamentally agent-centric and fail to establish a fluid partnership, often presenting interfaces that are unintuitive and burdensome for end-users~\cite{horvitz1999principles,hoqueVisualizationHumanCenteredAI2024}.
+Despite improving task outcomes, these methods are still largely agent-centric and often do not fully support a fluid partnership, often presenting interfaces that are difficult to learn and demanding to operate for end-users~\cite{horvitz1999principles,hoqueVisualizationHumanCenteredAI2024}.